a-ads/blog/content/blog/effortlessly-withdraw-bitcoin-from-a-ads-using-lightning-network.md

 The simplest and quickest way to set up a wallet that supports Lightning is the app [Wallet of Satoshi](https://www.walletofsatoshi.com/)

-Now that you have your Lightning wallet ready let's move on to the next steps for withdrawing funds from A-ADS:
+Now that you have your Lightning wallet ready let's move on to the next steps for withdrawing funds from AADS:

 Click on the Finance section in the top menu of the site.